odk-x/docs/src/services-managing.rst

 Locking Administrator Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you have finished configuring the administrator settings, back out of the menu.
+When you have finished configuring the administrator settings, click on :menuselection:`Exit admin mode`.
 You will then see the normal settings menu, but with all appropriate settings locked.
 To modify these locked settings, follow the instructions for :ref:`services-access-admin-settings` and repeat the process.

 .. _services-managing-reset-config: